ruffchain/Roadmap/README.md

 RuffVM is a small embeddable VM provides security, isolate execution environment for run DApp(Decentralized application), aim to provide a Uniform Blockchain DApp runtime

 ### Shepherd
-This bootstrap and orchestrate tools for Blockchain, it is the Best practice of Ruff IoT Blockchain [Ruff IoT Blockchain white paper](https://github.com/RuffNotes/RuffChain/blob/master/WhitePaper.md)
+The bootstrap and orchestrate tools for Blockchain, it is the Best practice of Ruff IoT Blockchain [Ruff IoT Blockchain white paper](https://github.com/RuffNotes/RuffChain/blob/master/WhitePaper.md)

 ## History